-Display Devices & Options
+Display Devices

-Note that you can use external displays connected to the HDMI-Out port and/or external display port/mini display port.
+Note that you can use an HDMI (High-Definition Multimedia Interface) cable connected to the HDMI-Out port and/or Thunderbolt compatible cable connected to the Thunderbolt port to connect an external display.
 See your display device manual to see which formats are supported.